enakohli/J2EEBasics/README.md

 # J2EEBasics
-This shows very basic files dealing with J2EE
+This repo holds some very basic files dealing with J2EE